 The Door Campaign was founded in 2013 as a 501(c)3 organization.
 The initial mission, not unlike today, was to show inner-city youth that they can be the change they want to see in the world.
-The organization’s name was intended to reflect this goal of opening doorways to fields that youth may not otherwise encounter, creating avenues of education and employment.
+The organization’s name was intended to reflect this goal of opening doors to fields that youth may not otherwise encounter, creating new avenues for education and employment.

-Students working with aquaponics learn directly a number of lessons, ranging from the anatomy of fish to the impacts of population change and the science of food production.
+Students working with aquaponics learn a number of lessons, ranging from the anatomy of fish to the impacts of population growth and the science of food production.

 In the short time since its founding, The Door Campaign has grown substantially and achieved a number of major accomplishments.

 -In 2014, the Door Campaign piloted its STEM Aquaponics program in the Pittsburgh Perry Traditional Academy in the city’s Perry South neighborhood.
 Students increased their knowledge of biology, ecology, chemistry, and sustainability through hands-on work in aquaponics.

 -The Door Campaign successfully completed a community mural to raise awareness of TDC in the community.
 Partnering with students, local muralist Ryan Lammie created a colorful mural in Pittsburgh’s Northview Heights neighborhood.

 -The organization worked with an Emmy Award–winning producer to create a short video documenting The Door Campaign and highlighting the broad benefits of STEM education and aquaponics within communities.

 -The Door Campaign hosted several successful fundraisers that featured cooking demonstrations from local chefs, some of them working with basil grown through aquaponics, along with food trucks, live music, and an art auction.